asia111307/tiny_journeys/README.md

 See the blog online: http://jpaliwoda.pythonanywhere.com/

 ## How to run the project locally:
+You have to install Python 3.6 on your machine, if you do not have it yet (e.g with $ sudo apt-get install python3.6).

+Then, install virtualenv
+$ pip install virtualenv

+You also have to install NodeJS, if you do not have it yet(e.g with $ sudo apt-get install nodejs)

+Then, install npm
+$ sudo apt-get install npm

 ### Clone the repository
 $ git clone https://github.com/asia111307/tiny_journeys.git && cd tiny_journeys